By Bailey Robbins

 No dead ends

 While a coast-to-coast, green algae voyage gradually inks onto a new checklist, retirement hasn’t quite found its way there.
 Most people think about retirement way before they even need to.
 For example, some people like to learn how equity release works to see if it will help benefit them in their retirement.
+Some may even look at different investment opportunities earlier on in their life in the hope that when they reach retirement age, they are able to have a more cushioned retirement.
+Buying shares online, also known as kjøpe aksjer på nett, is a good start to have when looking towards the future.
 But for the time being, retirement isn’t happening just yet for this man.

 “I got to thinking, I don’t know of any entertainers that retire,” he said with a youthful smile that hardly tells his age.
 “Why?
 They’re just having fun.
 I’m having fun.”